Skip to content

 Decentralizing analyses and computation

 Each user performs analyses via vetted decentralized pipelines on their own computers.
-Derivatives of the analysis from each users' output is sent to a central compute node.
+Derivatives of the analysis from each user's output are sent to a central compute node.

 A central compute node performs a complimentary component of the group analysis, generally a federated average etc. This node may trigger further computations on users' machines, generally in effort to improve a model, which the research is trying to predict!